 GeneCards Summary for TGM2 Gene

 TGM2 (Transglutaminase 2) is a Protein Coding gene.
 Diseases associated with TGM2 include Celiac Disease and Autoimmune Disease Of Gastrointestinal Tract.
-Among its related pathways are CREB Pathway and Translation Translation regulation by Alpha-1 adrenergic receptors.
+Among its related pathways are Phospholipase-C Pathway and Ca, cAMP and Lipid Signaling.
 GO annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
 An important paralog of this gene is TGM5.

 UniProtKB/Swiss-Prot for TGM2 Gene

 Catalyzes the cross-linking of proteins and the conjugation of polyamines to proteins.